 Causes of Shoulder Pain

-Most shoulder pain is caused by inflammation.
+Most pain is caused by inflammation.
 The muscle and tendons surrounding the glenoid can become inflamed when they are strained too far from their normal range of motion, stretched too far, or burdened with too much weight.
 These tendons and muscles can extend quite a ways from your shoulder.
 And the pain you’re experiencing can sometimes seem like a problem in your neck.

 Other causes of shoulder pain are damage to these muscles and tendons other than inflammation, tension around the neck and shoulder, and damage to the bones and cartilage in your shoulder.

 All of these causes of shoulder pain require treatment by a physiotherapist to ease your pain, reduce swelling and inflammation, and restore your natural range of motion.